EmumbaOrg/docs-retail-solution-accelerator/docs/05-Agent Architecture and Integration/01-reviews-agent-prompt.md

-# 5.1: Reviews Agent Prompt Overview
+# 5.1: Reviews Agent Prompt

 This section provides an overview of the prompt defined for the Reviews Agent in `backend/src/agents/prompts.py`.
 The prompt instructs the agent on how to analyze and summarize product reviews, ensuring the output is concise, relevant, and structured.